Thomas E. Watson

 Thomas Edward Watson (September 5, 1856 – September 26, 1922) was an American politician, attorney, newspaper editor, and writer from Georgia.
-In the 1890s Watson championed poor farmers as a leader of the Populist Party, articulating an agrarian political viewpoint while attacking business, bankers, railroads, Democratic President Grover Cleveland, and the Democratic Party.
+In the 1890s Watson championed poor farmers as a leader of the Populist Party, articulating an agrarian left-populist political viewpoint while attacking business, bankers, railroads, Democratic President Grover Cleveland, and the Democratic Party.
 He was the nominee for vice president with Democrat William Jennings Bryan in 1896 on the Populist ticket.

 Elected to the United States House of Representatives in 1890, Watson pushed through legislation mandating Rural Free Delivery, called the "biggest and most expensive endeavor" ever instituted by the U.S. Postal Service.
 Politically, he was a leader on the left in the 1890s, calling on poor whites and poor blacks to unite against the elites.
-After 1900, he shifted to nativist attacks on blacks and Catholics, and after 1914 on Jews.
+After 1900, he shifted to nativist and right-wing populist attacks on blacks and Catholics, and after 1914 on Jews.
 He was elected to the United States Senate two years before his death, dying in office.

 Early life and career

 Thomas E. Watson was born September 5, 1856, in Thomson, the county seat of McDuffie County, Georgia.
 He was of English descent.
 After attending Mercer University (he did not graduate; family finances forced withdrawal after two years), he became a school teacher.
-At Mercer University, Watson was part of the Georgia Psi chapter of Sigma Alpha Epsilon fraternity.
+At Mercer, Watson was part of the Georgia Psi chapter of Sigma Alpha Epsilon fraternity.
 Watson later studied law and was admitted to the Georgia bar in 1875.
 He joined the Democratic Party and in 1882 was elected to the Georgia Legislature.

 As a state legislator, Watson struggled unsuccessfully to curb the abuses of the powerful railroad corporations.
 A bill subjecting railroads to county property taxes was voted down after U.S. Senator Joseph E. Brown offered to provide the legislators with round-trip train fares to the Louisville Exposition of 1883.
 In disgust, Watson resigned his seat and returned to the practice of law before his term expired.
 He was a presidential elector for the Democratic ticket of Grover Cleveland and Allen G. Thurman in the 1888 election.